+386 51 66 85 99 info@ski-touring.com

 View CartCheck Out

-Ski touring is a movement in a snowy landscape, by no means just a descent downhill.
+Ski touring is a movement in a snowy landscape, not just a descent downhill.
+The essence of ski touring is to make a tour in winter nature, climb a peak or ridge and ski down.
 In winter conditions, skis are often the only ones that provide mobility.
-We can’t get anywhere on foot due to the snow, and snowshoeing is slow.
+We can’t get anywhere on foot in deep snow, and snowshoeing is slow.
 For a touring skier, ascent is as important as descent.
-The step uphill is elegant and healthy, similar to that of cross-country skiing.
+The climb with touring skis is a pleasure in itself.
+In addition, it is a very healthy form of moving.The step uphill is elegant, similar to that of cross-country skiing.
 Both the legs and the arms are loaded, as well as the whole body.
-On top of that, there are no vibrations and loads on the skeleton, as in normal running.
-The descent can be more strenuous in demanding snow conditions, depending on how well we master the skiing technique.
-Poorer skiers just have to wait for the right conditions or plan a tour near the groomed ski slopes (or even on them), so that they descend into the valley on a beaten track.
+Finally, there are no vibrations and loads on the skeleton, as in normal running.
+And finally, it’s time to go down!
+Powder, spring snow or hard ground, it doesn’t matter, as long as it’s good skiing.
+It’s true, the descent can be strenuous in demanding snow conditions.
+Of course, depending on how well we master the skiing technique.
+Poorer skiers have to wait for the right snow conditions or plan a tour near the groomed ski slopes or even on them.
+In this case descend into the valley on a ski piste is easy, relaxing and safe.
+So, this is the answer to the question of what is ski touring.

 Avalanche equipment – airbag and avalanche trio